 Once you are making these small changes, it will be much easier to get used to following your new habits.

-A food diary is a log of what you consume each day.
+A food diary is a log of what you eat and drink each day.

-A food diary will help you follow up and get a “report” for all the information about the food you are eating and how you are feeling.
+A food diary will help you follow up and get a “report” for all the information about the food you are eating and how you feel.